+Activity Evidence that supports this approach Challenge

+number(s)

+addressed

-Activity Evidence that supports this approach Challenge number(s) addressed Wide range of after school clubs led by Class teachers After school clubs increase social development and soft skills.
-Through offering a range of clubs throughout a child's journey through school, can help build on their social skills and self-confidence. https://educationendowmentfoundation.org.uk/education- evidence/teaching-learning-toolkit/physical-activity 4 Funding Support for Wider Curriculum Opportunities Trips that offer pupils a unique cultural learning experience provides opportunities for them to be involved in new environments and is key to encouraging curiosity about a given subject.
-It is also valuable as an exercise in broadening a pupils understanding of the world and their place in it.
+Wide range of After school clubs increase social development and soft 4 after school skills.
+Through offering a range of clubs throughout a clubs led by child's journey through school, can help build on their Class teachers social skills and self-confidence. https://educationendowmentfoundation.org.uk/education- evidence/teaching-learning-toolkit/physical-activity Funding Trips that offer pupils a unique cultural learning 3, 4 Support for experience provides opportunities for them to be Wider involved in new environments and is key to encouraging Curriculum curiosity about a given subject.
+It is also valuable as an Opportunities exercise in broadening a pupils understanding of the world and their place in it.
 Educational trips encourage the development of social, personal and study skills.
-Stephen Perse Foundation 2018 3, 4 Pastoral Teacher to support and improve children's attendance and punctuality.
-Good attendance at school is essential, it is linked to improved academic performance, developing learning opportunities as well as supporting friendships, social skills, life skills and cultural awareness.
-School Attendance Evidence Attendance interventions rapid evidence assessment 1
+Stephen Perse Foundation 2018 Pastoral Good attendance at school is essential, it is linked to 1 Teacher to improved academic performance, developing learning support and opportunities as well as supporting friendships, social improve skills, life skills and cultural awareness. children's attendance and School Attendance Evidence punctuality.
+Attendance interventions rapid evidence assessment